Disability Voting Rights Week

 How Can I Get Involved with Disability Voting Rights Week?

-- Host a Voter Registration or Education Event!
-Host an event to register people with disabilities to vote or help voters in your state understand the rules, disability voting rights, voting options, safety-protocols, and key dates for the 2021 elections.
-For ideas and guidance on hosting an event, check out our Partner Toolkit (updated 2022 toolkit coming soon).
+- Host a Voter Registration or Education Event.
+Host an event to register people with disabilities to vote or help voters in your state understand the rules, disability voting rights, voting options, safety-protocols, and key dates for the 2022 elections.

-- Activate your Social Media!
+- Activate your Social Media.
 Use the power and reach of social media to motivate your network to register and vote and inform voters on your state’s election rules and dates.
-For sample social media posts and graphics, check out our Social Media Toolkit (updated 2022 toolkit coming soon).

 - Organize a candidate town hall event or distribute candidate questionnaires to engage candidates with people with disabilities in your community.
 As a nonpartisan 501(c)(3) nonprofit organization you must send an invitation to all candidates.
 Nonprofit VOTE offers additional resources and guides on staying nonpartisan.